Morris County DWI Lawyers Providing Tough Advocacy for Morris County Drunk and Drugged Driving Defendants.

 A driving while possessing drugs (which is different than driving under the influence of drugs) offense means losing your license for 2 years and a minimum $50 fine.

 In addition, driving while intoxicated or under the influence of drugs can mean points on your driving record if you were also convicted of underlying traffic offenses.
-For example, if the drunk or drugged driver failed to stop for a traffic signal, the driver will get two (2) points.
+For example, if the drunk or drugged driver fails to stop at a traffic signal, the driver will get two (2) points.
 The full schedule of points can be seen here – http://www.state.nj.us/mvc/pdf/Violations/DI-258.PDF

 If you or someone you know was charged with driving while under the influence of drugs or alcohol, there are defenses.
-Our lawyers at Aiello, Harris, Abate, Law Group PC understand how to challenge the machines used to test you and the officers who gave you the tests.
+Our lawyers at Aiello, Harris, Abate Law Group PC understand how to challenge the machines used to test you and the officers who gave you the tests.
 Often, we can show the test was unreliable and should not be used.
-Other defenses, such as questioning the basis for stopping you, can also help defeat the criminal charge.
-To discuss your case with our Morris County DUI and DUID lawyers, please phone (908) 561-5577 or use our contact form to schedule a free consultation.
+Other defenses, such as questioning the basis for stopping you, can help defeat the criminal charge.
+To discuss your case with our Morris County DUI and DUID lawyers, please phone (732) 253-4512 or use our contact form to schedule a free consultation.